 AHS's teaching programs draw applicants from all over the country for several reasons:

 - Residents learn health care in one of the most diverse urban counties in the nation.

-- As a public hospital with a busy trauma center and many clinics, ACMC serves a mix of patients with complex medical and surgical issues.
+- As a public hospital with a busy Trauma Center and many clinics, AHS serves a mix of patients with complex medical and surgical issues.

 - The high caliber and tremendous diversity of residents already in our programs attracts outstanding new physicians.

 Bay Area communities benefit from having distinguished residency programs at Highland Hospital.
 A great many local physicians with practices in the surrounding areas were trained at Alameda Health System.